 Solutions that were on the cutting edge a decade ago may not work now.
-So how do financial institutions decide on a strategy that's right for them?
+So how do financial institutions decide on a strategy that is right for them?

 Generally, there are two paths financial institutions can take toward payments modernization.
 The short road employs a tactical approach that focuses on compliance and one-off solutions.
 The longer route means investing in a more strategic approach that reimagines their entire payments strategy.
 Either choice will have long-term implications for differentiation and sustainable growth.